Date: Thursday, Oct 21st, 2021

 Time: 7:00 pm

 Spoken & Heard is a seasonal series of literary events hosted by Kari Gunter-Seymour, Poet Laureate of Ohio, featuring award-winning authors, poets and singer/songwriters from across the country.
 October’s event will feature Tiffany Williams, Marcus Jackson, and Ruth Awad.
-There will be in-person and virtual options available for this event.
-More information will be available as the event nears.
+Register here!

 Tiffany Williams is coal miner’s daughter, granddaughter, and great-granddaughter from Eastern Kentucky, who currently lives in Nashville, where she writes songs and fiction.
 She received the 2011 Jean Ritchie Fellowship for Appalachian Writing and 2017 Denny C. Plattner Award for fiction.
 Her first album, When You Go, was released in January 2019 and reached No. 15 on the North American College and Community Radio Folk Chart and No.12 on the Folk DJ Chart.
 Her second EP, I’ll Be Back Soon, was released in February 2021.